Tier I Application Instructions

 Response boxes have been provided for all requested information.
 The boxes will automatically expand to accommodate your answers.
 To ensure rapid review of your application, please provide answers that are thorough and clear; cryptic, confusing, and incomplete responses will simply delay approval.
-Keep in mind that the application is being judged for its compliance with ethical guidelines; in some cases scientific soundness may be considered as well.
+Keep in mind that the application is being judged primarily for its compliance with ethical guidelines; in some cases scientific soundness may be considered as well.

 The purpose of this guide is to anticipate questions or issues that may arise as you complete the application form.
 The guide attempts to provide a point-by-point explanation.
 It is assumed that the applicant is familiar with the ethical issues addressed by this application as a result of his/her completion of the appropriate training modules.
 Please feel free to contact the IRB with any questions you may have about the application process or any comments you wish to provide regarding the application form or this guide.

 Principal investigator The principal investigator is the person at Iona College who is completing the application.
 This person is not necessarily the principal investigator as indicated in a grant application or in other documentation.
 Iona researchers involved in collaborative work at other institutions must complete this form even if none of the research activities will take place at Iona College.
 Adjunct faculty, part-time staff, and students (both undergraduate and graduate) must be supervised by a full-time faculty member or full-time staff member.

 Project Title The project title is meant as a descriptive handle to simplify discussion of the research.